 Other training techniques

-- Forced reps: After reaching muscle failure, your workout partner helps you lift the weight so that you can do a few more repetitions with it.
+Forced reps: When you reach muscle failure, your workout partner assists you in lifting the weight so you can complete a few more repetitions.

-The 5 Best Exercises to Develop Your 24-Inch Quads
+The 5 Best Exercises to give you 24-Inch Quads.

 If you want to increase your quads, then these exercises are a must!